Richard Mosse – The Enclave

 The Enclave, six channel video installation, Richard Mosse

 This blurring of the lines between documentation and fiction is fundamental to the video’s technique.
-In another sequence which the curator tells us is staged, we see an attack on a defenceless village, footage which with its not entirely convincing acting takes on a queasy hyper/un-reality.
+In another sequence, which the curator tells us is staged, we see an attack on a defenceless village, footage which with its not entirely convincing acting takes on a queasy hyper/un-reality.
 Furthermore, the soundtrack is not a field recording but has been composed.
 This is another element that deliberately throws us into doubt: is that a manipulated recording of actual radio communication?
 Are those actual explosions in the distance?
 Or has it all been made in a studio?
 The replication of both the audio and visual action of war, in a verisimilitude which — whether intentionally or not — doesn’t quite convince, successfully contributes to throwing us into constant doubt about the veracity of what we see and hear.
 At bottom, we never quite know what is going on, we cannot form an overview or piece together a linear narrative, the events depicted refuse to settle, they continually slip from our grasp.

 The viewer is not only presented with images of death, but with pictures of everyday life and natural beauty.
 The young soldiers entertain themselves with what seems to be a breakdancing competition.
 The camera pans across the beautiful mountain landscape.
 We sail lazily along the rippling surface of the peaceful Lac Vert (while a girl recites the aforementioned lullaby).
-We drift into a refugee camp, the long tracking shot intimating that we ourselves are behind or directly alongside the camera; children run in front and alongside, at once fascinated and afraid of the camera.
+We drift into a refugee camp, the long tracking shot intimating that we ourselves are behind or directly alongside the lens; children run in front and alongside, at once fascinated and afraid of the camera.
 These children live in the moment rather than in the surrounding catastrophe as only children can.
 We wander with the natives through a town — they uncover a corpse to gaze at the face (a sight the camera spares us).

 In the video piece, the Aerochrome film suddenly makes sense as a vehicle of artistic representation.
-Here Mosse finds the right method to compliment the conceptual move of using Aerochrome — the pink hue, so pretty when the landscape drifts past, turns sickly when the focus turns to dead bodies and frightened faces.
+Here Mosse finds the right method to compliment the conceptual move of using it — the pink hue, so pretty when the landscape drifts past, turns sickly when the focus turns to dead bodies and frightened faces.
 Rather than abstract ideas about Aerochrome’s original use as a tool of surveillance, it is this affective impact of the colour which registers, as its character changes with the changing imagery.
 Does this rose-tinted medium, then, succeed in showing us something we couldn’t see for the trees?
-It certainly amplifies our culturally learned response to the tree-clad mountains and the lake as beautiful — you might say our Western conception of mountains and jungle as ‘wild’ and ‘impenetrable’; at the same time, the utterly synthetic character of Aerochrome’s colour register underlines the fictional structure of the film: just as the analogue film distorts recorded reality with an intense pink, so the video’s technique is to build fictional elements onto a documentary base.
+It certainly amplifies our culturally learned response to the tree-clad mountains and the lake as beautiful — you might say our Western conception of mountains and jungle as ‘wild’ and ‘impenetrable’; at the same time, the utterly synthetic character of Aerochrome’s colour register underlines the fictional structure of the film: just as the analogue film inflects or even inverts recorded reality with an intense pink, so the video’s technique is to build fictional elements onto a documentary base.

-That the narrative is fragmented yet physically surrounds us, that we cannot resolve the story, that it rebuffs our attempts to make sense of it —all this is part of Mosse’s artistic method, resulting in a work that disorients us, bodily caught as we are in the middle of a barrage of information it is impossible to properly survey.
+That the narrative is fragmented yet physically surrounds us, that we cannot resolve the story, that it rebuffs our attempts to make sense of it —all this is part of Mosse’s artistic method in the video, resulting in a work that disorients us, bodily caught as we are in the middle of a barrage of information it is impossible to properly survey.
 We are left swimming around without reliable beacons where for some moments Mosse had let us sail serenely on the surface of the lake.

 Copyright © the author.